isomerpages/ogp/_products/homer.md

 #### Impact

 * Used by MOH, MOE, MOM and ICA
-* Monitored over 300,000 users till date
+* Monitored > 300,000 users till date

 #### Team